New 'Jungle Bubbles' invite travelers to sleep next to elephants in Thailand's Golden Triangle

 But really, they mainly just want to eat.

-Thankfully, a hefty supply of sugar cane is strategically placed within eyesight of the bubbles, ensuring the elephants are almost always just a few steps away.
+Thankfully, a hefty supply of sugar cane is placed within eyesight of the bubbles, meaning the elephants are almost always just a few steps away.

 Once-in-a-lifetime experience

-The bubbles are booked as an "experience" in addition to your reserved resort room for 17,700 baht (US$563) per night per couple.
+The bubbles are booked as an "experience" in addition to your reserved resort room, for 17,700 baht (US$563) per night per couple.
 This means you can just pack an overnight bag and leave the rest of your belongings in your suite.

 Guests are picked up from the lobby just before sunset, then driven down a dirt road in an open-air jeep before taking a short walk through the resort's rice paddy to get to the bubbles.